TriphiBot: A Triphibious Robot Combining FOC-based Propulsion with Eccentric Design: Experiment

 To demonstrate the smooth air-land transitions, we first conduct a tracking experiment involving an 8-shaped trajectory in two domains.
-The robot moves a certain distance on the land, then changes its posture and takes off.
-After a period of flight, the robot begins to descend, land, and then return to its starting position.
-During testing, the robot autonomously switches between aerial and terrestrial modes based on its real-time altitude and pitch angle.
-The maximum speed and acceleration of this trajectory are $2 m/s$ and $2 m/s^2$, respectively.
-The trajectory tracking result is shown in Fig.~\ref{rmse}(c), with RMSE of $0.084m$.
+During the mode-switching process, a $90^\circ$ discrepancy in the pitch angle exists between the two modes, and an unsmooth reference signal can lead to system divergence.
+Therefore, we pre-plan the pitch angle based on the lift-off altitude; specifically, the robot rotates $\theta_T$ on the ground at a rate of $\dot{\theta} = \pm 60^\circ/\text{s}$ to approach the aerial attitude.
+The maximum velocity and acceleration of this trajectory are \qty{2}{m/s} and \qty{2}{m/s^2}, respectively.
+The trajectory tracking results are illustrated in Fig.~\ref{rmse}(c), yielding a RMSE of \qty{0.084}{m}.